vmware-tanzu/velero/site/content/docs/main/csi-snapshot-data-movement.md

 - After the volume is provisioned, Velero built-in data mover starts a data mover pod to transfer the data from the backup storage according to the backup storage location defined by users.
 - When the data transfer completes or any error happens, Velero built-in data mover sets the `DataDownload` CR to the terminal state, either `Completed` or `Failed`.
 - Velero built-in data mover also monitors the cancellation request to the `DataDownload` CR, once that happens, it cancels its ongoing activities, cleans up the intermediate resources and set the `DataDownload` CR to `Cancelled`.
-- Throughout the data transfer, Velero built-in data mover monitors the status of the data mover pod and delete it after `DataDownload` CR is set to the terminal state.
+- Throughout the data transfer, Velero built-in data mover monitors the status of the data mover pod and deletes it after `DataDownload` CR is set to the terminal state.

 ### Backup Deletion
 When a backup is created, a snapshot is saved into the repository for the volume data.
 The snapshot is a reference to the volume data saved in the repository.